 Personal Injury Overview

 For powerful legal representation from a compassionate Minnesota injury lawyer, contact us at M. A. Zimmer Law in downtown Minneapolis.
 Our firm is exclusively devoted to helping injured people.
-We represent Minnesota and Wisconsin clients in the following areas:
+We represent Minnesota clients in the following areas:

 M.A.
 Zimmer Law has developed special expertise in the area of LASIK/LASER eye surgery and has tried a number of cases involving the failure of ophthalmologists to property screen patients prior to surgery or to properly treat patients for complications arising after eye surgery.
 The results can be devastating.